caretak3r/secrets-router/README.md

 Each service automatically receives these core environment variables:
 - `SECRETS_ROUTER_URL`: URL of the secrets router service
-- `TEST_NAMESPACE`: Kubernetes namespace where secrets are stored
+- `NAMESPACE`: Kubernetes namespace where secrets are stored

 The secret names themselves are configured in the umbrella chart values, allowing services to reference them by logical names while the secrets-router handles the backend resolution.
 ```